dadahcr2/fw/index.md

 Retep | <https://playhcr.com/invite?id=aEzWqm>
 Serendipity | <https://playhcr.com/invite?id=BbZxee>

-If you are not on the list and should be, let me know....
+If you are not on the list and should be, let me know...

 # [![](https://cdn.discordapp.com/attachments/831966505812885505/831966772256047158/event-ui-bg.png)](#_1)